-The old Ulster Bank building in Waterloo Place is to get another minor facelift as part of Visit Derry’s full relocation to its new city centre premises.
-Ulster Bank building in Waterloo Place is to get another minor facelift as part of Visit Derry’s full relocation to its new city centre premises.
+The old Ulster Bank building in Waterloo Place is to get another minor face-lift as part of Visit Derry’s full relocation to its new city centre premises.

 Derry & Strabane District Council has applied for permission to erect a new entrance canopy on the northeastern side of the building running between Waterloo Place and Shipquay Place.